bitfinexcom/dazaar-eos-stream/README.md

 Create a subscription monitor.
 Dazaar filter should be the filter you are watching and spend rate should be how many EOS you want the buyer to pay (ie `0.0001 EOS/s` fx).

+#### `sub = d.subscription(dazaarCardPaymentObject)`

+Same as above but configures itself using the Dazaar card payment object.
+See https://github.com/bitfinexcom/dazaar-card for more info.

 #### `bool = sub.active([minSeconds])`

 Tells you if the filter has any money left based on the spend rate.